F1DNA/FlexFarmerInDocker/README.md

 **Install Portainer**

-Check out the readme on GitHub or continue on as I have copied the neccessary steps from the official guide
+Check out the readme on GitHub or continue on as I have copied the necessary steps from the official guide

 https://github.com/portainer/portainer/blob/develop/README.md